1. Who is responsible for your personal data

 7. Sharing your personal data

-In the business of making and selling content for television and radio it is necessary to share your personal data to limited categories of third parties, such as broadcasters, third party licensees of our content, or suppliers working on our shows.
+In the business of making and selling content for television and radio it is necessary to share your personal data to limited categories of third parties, such as broadcasters and co-producers, third party licensees of our content, or suppliers working on our shows.
 We will not share your personal information with any third parties without your consent (unless law or any court order requires us to do so).
 If we seek to use your data in a manner different to the purpose for which it was collected, then we will ask for your consent prior to such use.

 We promise never to sell your personal data to a third party.